Lebanese Stuffed Grape Leaves Recipe- Lebanese Special

 Recipe Notes:

-Rice: Wash the rice before using it to keep the filling from being too sticky.
+Rice Preparation: Ensure the rice is washed thoroughly before use to prevent the filling from becoming too sticky.